The Past Holds the Key to Success of the Church

 Why Choose Liberty’s Master of Theology (Th.M.) in Church History (Non-Thesis) Degree?

 Furthering your education at Liberty University gives you access to our vast on-campus resources and state-of-the-art facilities.
-In addition to our Jerry Falwell Library and School of Divinity Freedom Tower, you will have access to our Scriptorium, which houses a rare collection of religious texts donated to Liberty.
+In addition to our Jerry Falwell Library and Freedom Tower, you will have access to our Scriptorium, which houses a rare collection of religious texts donated to Liberty.
 Between your professors and peers, you will cultivate a strong community of like-minded individuals who have similar callings and goals, providing you with networking opportunities and life-long friendships.

-If you are not planning to pursue a doctorate degree, then our Th.M. in Church History non-thesis track is an excellent degree option.
+If you are not planning to pursue a doctorate degree, then our Th.M. in church history non-thesis track is an excellent degree option.
 It is specifically designed for students like you who desire more training and information in a specialized area.
 You can easily transition from your earlier M.Div. studies into postgraduate studies to prepare for the challenge of church leadership.
 Plus, our non-thesis track gives you the opportunity to work with our degreed faculty while you complete the capstone course requirement.